surendars0401/Syook_Assessment/accelerometer_action/readme.md

 1.clone this repository
 2.crete a virtual environment
-3. "pip install -r requirements.txt" run this code in the terminal 4.rerun the application
+3. "pip install -r requirements.txt" run this code in the virtual env terminal 4.run the application